davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 ## Democracy failing

 ## Polarisation
-“Once they have you asking the wrong questions.
-They don't have to worry about the answers.”
+“Once they have you asking the wrong questions they don't have to worry about the answers.”
-― Thomas Pynchon, Gravity's Rainow
+― Thomas Pynchon, Gravity's Rainbow
 ## Social erosion

 ## Fear